 The lidar can then be programmed to look for things in the image using a computer vision algorithm.
 For example, applying an edge detection algorithm cuts down on processing requirements, by filtering out unimportant data.

 Green explained that most objects of interest in the field of view of the camera can usually be identified by just 16 points.
-"We can identify a target, calculate velocity and track it."
-Green said.
-"Without using the initial 16 lidar points we used to identify them."
-This further reduces processing requirements.
+"We can identify a target, calculate velocity and track it, without using the initial 16 lidar points we used to identify them," Green said.
+This method further reduces processing requirements.

-By designing their system this way, AEye technology extracts only the minimal amount of information required to identify objects, thereby freeing up processing requirements.
+By designing a system this way, AEye technology extracts only the minimal amount of information required to identify objects, thereby freeing up processing requirements.

 A typical autonomous driving setup used by other companies might detect and classify multiple vehicles, pedestrians or bicyclists in a scene, even in cases where only a single vehicle's trajectory is needed to make a driving decision.
 By eliminating all of the other non-essential data, Greene says a more robust system can be designed.
 These systems can identify hazards much quicker.

 "By intelligently looking at a scene, we can address threats much quicker."
 Green said.
 For example, a kid jumping out in the road or something falling off the back of a truck requires and instant response.
 "We can calculate and figure out within microseconds what it is," Greene said.
 He also explained that there is no intelligence built into lidar or radar itself, AEye's technology is supplying this artificial intelligence (AI) layer.